Glen Huntly: History

 Glen Huntly is named after a ship, the Glen Huntly, that arrived in Port Phillip in April 1840, after setting off from Greenock, Scotland carrying 157 new immigrants, skilled manual labourers who were heading for the new colony settled in Melbourne.
 Fever, most likely typhoid, struck the ship mid journey and 10 died before reaching Port Phillip Bay.
 The Glen Huntly was forced to land at Little Red Bluff (now Point Ormond) where Victoria's first quarantine station, consisting of tents, was set up to deal with the crisis.
 Three more men died at the camp.
 Supplies and provisions were brought down a dirt track that became Glen Huntly Road.

 Suburb name

-The official name of the suburb is Glen Huntly, as shown on the City of Glen Eira website.
+The official name of the suburb is Glen Huntly, as shown in the Victorian Register of Geographic Names.
 Since its foundation, the suburb has been known at various times as Glen Huntly (two words) and Glenhuntly (one word) and this still causes confusion; a glance at various local businesses names reveals both versions being used.
-Glenhuntly railway station opened on 19 December 1881 as Glen Huntly Road, and was renamed Glen Huntly on 1 September 1882, before becoming Glenhuntly on 20 April 1937.
+Glen Huntly railway station opened on 19 December 1881 as Glen Huntly Road.
+The station was renamed Glen Huntly on 1 September 1882, and then Glenhuntly on 20 April 1937.
+The name reverted back to Glen Huntly railway station on 13 April 2023 after the station as rebuilt as part of the Level Crossing Removal Project.

 The Glen Huntly Post Office opened in 1907 as Glenhuntly Post Office before the name was changed to the current name in 1993.

 Public transport

-The suburb is serviced by route 67 trams, which has operated since 1889, and Glenhuntly railway station on the Melbourne-Frankston train line, which was built in 1881.
+The suburb is serviced by tram route 67 and Glen Huntly railway station on the Frankston railway line.